xiegeo/bitX/README.md

 ####To download data:

-1. Client request data by link from any server, magic.
+1. Client can request data by link from any server.
 2. Client can prefetch/offline data by *Retain* in a local server.

 To free application development from complexities, most clients should use a daemon or library, which implements features of servers.